waball/waball.github.io/index.md

+---
+title: Whitney Ball
+description: Whitney Ball's GitHub page for BUAD 5112
+---

-## Welcome to Whitney Ball's GitHub Website
+## Welcome to my GitHub website!

 You can use the [editor on GitHub](https://github.com/waball/waball.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.